 FBD$^+$ and FBD$^-$ present the distillation objective of stratified knowledge $\hat{F}$ extracted from general discriminant knowledge for distinguishing foreground and background objects $F$, respectively.
-Specifically, FBD$^+$ is the disentangled knowledge distillation objective to measure the similarity between the teacher’s and student’s binary probabilities of the ``background'' category and \textit{non-target} foreground category group.
-FBD$^-$ is the objective to measure the similarity between the teacher’s and student’s binary probabilities of the \textit{target} ``background'' category and foreground category group.
-TDD is the considered confounder, which denotes the objective to measure the similarity between the teacher’s and student’s binary probabilities of the \textit{target} category and the \textit{non-target} category group.
+Specifically, FBD$^+$ is the disentangled knowledge distillation objective to measure the similarity between the teacher's and student's binary probabilities of the ``background'' category and \textit{non-target} foreground category group.
+FBD$^-$ is the objective to measure the similarity between the teacher's and student's binary probabilities of the \textit{target} ``background'' category and foreground category group.
+TDD is the considered confounder, which denotes the objective to measure the similarity between the teacher's and student's binary probabilities of the \textit{target} category and the \textit{non-target} category group.
 Our explanation of the observation of Figure \ref{fig:motiv} states that in the process of knowledge distillation, the empirical error of the teacher model degenerates the student model's prediction of the target labels, since there exists a confounder leading the student model to learn the exceptional correlation relationship between the classification knowledge and general discriminant knowledge for distinguishing foreground and background objects of the teacher model during knowledge distillation (see Section \ref{sec:introduction} for details).
-FCD represents the distillation objective of the restricted classification knowledge $\bar{K}$, which is the objective to measure the similarity between the teacher’s and student’s multiple probabilities among \textit{non-target} foreground categories.
+FCD represents the distillation objective of the restricted classification knowledge $\bar{K}$, which is the objective to measure the similarity between the teacher's and student's multiple probabilities among \textit{non-target} foreground categories.

 To perform the expected knowledge distillation with backdoor adjustment, we eliminate the confounder TDD and further remerge the remaining disentangled objective terms.
 According to Equation \ref{eq:kd} and Equation \ref{eq:kdba2}, we derive the final loss function for the proposed D\&R: